esphome/esphome-docs/cookbook/lvgl.rst

 To save from repeating the same widgets on each page, there's the *top_layer* which is the *Always on Top* transparent page above all the pages.
 Everything you put on this page will be on top of all the others.

 For the navigation bar we use a button matrix.
-Note how the *header_footer* style definition is being applied to the widget and its children objects, and how a few more styles are configured to the main widget:
+Note how the *header_footer* style definition is being applied to the widget and its children objects, and how a few more styles are configured manually at the main widget:

 .. code-block:: yaml